 - Will you have to take out private loans or use credit cards to finance your education?
 If you have to pay your school bills with a credit card, your return on investment will take a big downgrade.
 Credit card interest rates are so high that unless you can pay them off each month, they will almost definitely cost you more in the long run.

-Increasing the Value of a Master of Science in Nursing Degree
+Increasing the Value of Your Degree

 A two pronged approach is possible for getting the best value out of any educational investment.
 Minimizing the initial and out-of-pocket costs is important, of course, and that is why applying ahead of time for government and private loans, grants, and scholarships should be a part of the preparations for heading back to school.